One of the first things that you’ll find when learning to surf is wetsuits can smell terrible if they aren’t taken care of the right way.

 After washing your wetsuit with shampoo and cleaner, you should rinse it in clean, salt-free water to take off all the sand and salt.

 How to Clean a Smelly Wetsuit after Surfing

 For daily cleaning, after every use, rinse your wetsuit with clean water and let it dry.

 Be sure to rinse the inside, the outside and all of the nooks and crannies of the wetsuit if you’re using a bucket or a hose.

 When it’s time to deep-clean your wetsuit, follow these steps:

 - Fill a bathtub or a big plastic bin with room temperature or cool water.
-Add a wetsuit soap and stir it into the water, like one of the wetsuit cleaners reviewed here.
+Add a wetsuit soap and stir it into the water.

 - Soak the wetsuit in the tub for up to 20 minutes.

 - Rinse the wetsuit completely.

 - Let it air-dry.
 Be sure to flip your wetsuit inside and out to get both sides dry or you will create even more stink.